 Rate your knowledge of Excel according to the following scale.

 In this example, the middle value is “Basic” while the value in the middle is “intermediate”.

 Ordinal data analysis is quite different from nominal data analysis, even though they are both qualitative variables.
 It incorporates the natural ordering of the variables in order to avoid loss of power.
 Ordinal variables differ from other qualitative variables because parametric analysis median and mode are used for analysis

 This is due to the assumption that equal distance between categories does not hold for ordinal data.
 Therefore, positional measures like the median and percentiles, in addition to descriptive statistics appropriate for nominal data should be used instead.

 The use of parametric statistics for ordinal data variables may be permissible in some cases, with methods that are a close substitute to mean and standard deviation.
 Here are some of the parametric statistical methods used for ordinal analysis.

-Ordinal data can also be analysed graphically with the following techniques.
+Ordinal data can also be analyzed graphically with the following techniques.

 Researchers use ordinal data to gather useful information about the subject of their research.
 For example, when medical researchers are investigating the side effects of a medication administered to 30 patients, they will need to collect ordinal data.

-After using the medication, each patient may be asked to fill a form, indicating the degree at which they feel some potential side effects.
+After using the medication, each patient may be asked to fill out a form, indicating the degree to which they feel some potential side effects.
 A sample ordinal data collection scale is illustrated below.